 Remembering her, always gets me going to the kitchen to bake something.
 It's what makes me feel closest to her.
 And, Christmas is the time of year I miss her the most.

-These dark chocolate fudge brownies are rich, dense and indulgent, with a fudge topping that just melts in the mouth.
+- These chocolate fudge brownies are rich, dense, and indulgent, with a fudge topping that just melts in the mouth.

 Ingredients and substitutes